The CMMO Model

 How to use it

 CMMO® is designed to be practical.
 Use it as a lens for reflection, assessment, leadership development, team conversations, and organisational improvement.
+The aim is not to give the organisation a label.
+The aim is to make the next useful improvement visible.

-Start with the test
+Start with the enhanced test

-Take the Organisational Test
+Take the Enhanced CMMO® Test

 Work through the Mentor